microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/licensing.md

 At this point, you have definied a strategy for Licensing and SaaS optimization.
 As you move beyond the basics, consider the following points:

-- **Enhance Compliance Governance:** Establish processes and controls to ensure compliance with licensing agreements, regulatory requirements, and internal policies within Microsoft Cloud.
+- **Enhance compliance governance:** Establish processes and controls to ensure compliance with licensing agreements, regulatory requirements, and internal policies within Microsoft Cloud.
 Implement software asset management practices, conduct regular audits, and enforce license usage policies.
-- **Monitor and Review:** Continuously monitor usage, costs, and compliance metrics for software licenses and SaaS subscriptions within Microsoft Cloud.
+- **Monitor and review:** Continuously monitor usage, costs, and compliance metrics for software licenses and SaaS subscriptions within Microsoft Cloud.
 Review reports, analyze trends, and identify areas for further optimization or cost savings.

 <br>